indigolemon/ruby_switch/README.md

 	PROMPT_COMMAND=set_bash_prompt

 You will also need to store your original system `PATH` and `GEM_HOME` so that they can be reverted when changing Gem Home.
 The scripts expect to find variables named `DEFAULT_PATH` and `DEFAULT_GEM_HOME` to allow this to happen.
-This can be accomplished by adding the following lines to your `bash_profile` after `PATH` and `GEM_HOME` are set to defaults, and finally that Gem Home is added to path:
+I use Fedora, and this can be accomplished by adjusting your `bash_profile` to look like the following (editing as required):

+	PATH=$PATH:$HOME/.rbenv/bin
+	GEM_HOME=/path/to/default/gems

+	eval "$(rbenv init -)"

 	# Save default Path to enable clean Ruby switching
 	DEFAULT_PATH=$PATH